benhaslett/MiningScripts/README.md

 ## TO DO
 * Auto Generate MiningProofApps from what's in the steam library (or other game store)
 * Write an Installer script that will setup the script to run from task scheduler
-* Include some form of logging so the user has a chance to know what is going on